 At a societal level, the remarkable, revolutionary idea behind universal public education is that all young people are worth investing in, for reasons that are both philosophical and practical.
 We have a shared stake in an educated society and an educated electorate.
 Our society values the individualistic ideal that a person's place in the pecking order should be earned rather than inherited.
 Everyone should have a shot.

-The public education system, even with its flaws, is our biggest collective investment in our society.
+The public education system, even with its flaws, is among the biggest collective investments we make in our society.
 It is crucially important for public health, through universal vaccination.
 It is an expression of our belief in social mobility, and in the potential of each person to contribute something to this world we share.
-It is essential to the social commitment to preserve a survivable planet.
+It is essential to the social commitment to preserve human society on a finite planet with a changing supply of water and liveable land.

 If that doesn't move you, most folks agree that they would rather pay for schools than for jails or soup kitchens.

-Since the beginning of 2020, the COVID-19 pandemic has reminded all of us that schools also play an important role for adults.
+The COVID-19 pandemic helped remind the public that schools also play an important role for adults.
 It's hard to work when the kids aren't in school, right?

-The high level goals are easiest to agree on: we all want our children to emerge from their school years healthy, prepared for college, work, and citizenship.
+The high level goals are easiest to agree on: we all want our children to emerge from their school years healthy and prepared for college, work, and citizenship.

 Beyond the practical matters, however, we also expect schools to help transform children into adaptable, decent, and broadly capable adults.
-Things can change.
-In an evolving society and a rapidly evolving job market, we cannot pretend to know exactly what skills a child really needs.
+Things change.
+Each big wave of technology has disrupted the world: print, oil, electricity, vaccines, plastics, computing, the internet, mobile phones — each has transformed the nature of work and life in unexpected ways.
+Artificial Intelligence (AI) promises to be every bit as disruptive.
+In an evolving society and a dynamic job market, we cannot pretend to know exactly what skills a child will really need.

 This idea is far from new.
-The headmaster of Eton school, William Johnson Cory, explained his views on the matter in 1861.
+The headmaster of Eton school, William Johnson Cory, explained his views on the purpose of education in 1861.
 Imagine the passage below being read by Albus Dumbledore…

 "At school you are not engaged so much in acquiring knowledge as in making mental efforts under criticism..."